Absolute continuity of non-Gaussian and Gaussian multiplicative chaos measures: Introduction

 The coupling step proceeds as follows.
-Note by (i) above and the central limit theorem that the $n^{\mathrm{th}}$ increment $\ta_{n}(v)$ of $\tS_{n,a}(v)$ becomes more and more Gaussian as $n$ increases.
+Note that by (i) above and the central limit theorem the $n^{\mathrm{th}}$ increment $\ta_{n}(v)$ of $\tS_{n,a}(v)$ becomes more and more Gaussian as $n$ increases.
 However, the increments $\{\ta_{n}(v)\}_{v\in \cN_{n}}$ are not independent from one another, and therefore we cannot couple them to Gaussian variables one-by-one.
 To circumvent this, we use the coupling result of Yurinskii (\cref{Lem:YrCoupSource} here, recorded from \cite{BELLONI20194} and originating from \cite{yurinskii1978error}) to directly couple a \emph{well-chosen subset} of $\{\tilde{a}_{n}(v)\}_{v\in\cN_n}$ as a vector to a Gaussian vector with the same covariance structure.
-While the coupling error provided by Yurinskii is insufficient for coupling the entire vector of increments at level $n$ to be to close (in $L^{\infty}$-norm) to a Gaussian vector, the critical insight is that we only need to closely couple the subset of increments which are descendants of ``\emph{$\gamma$-thick points}'' of the field.
+A naive application of the Yurinskii coupling---i.e., trying to couple the entire vector of increments at level $n$ such that it is close in $L^{\infty}$-norm to a Gaussian vector---will fail because the dimension of this vector is too high.
+The critical insight to circumvent this issue is that we will only need to closely couple the subset of increments which are descendants of ``\emph{$\gamma$-thick points}'' of the field.
 Thus, we do not need to couple a vector of length $|\mathcal{P}_n| \approx 2^{n}$ but instead make do with a vector of length $\approx 2^{q_{\gamma}n}$, for some $q_{\gamma}$ that tends to $0$ as $\gamma \to \sqrt{2}$.
 This is accomplished in \cref{Lem:CouplThick}.
-Note the requirement $\gamma>1$ is introduced to ensure that the amount of random variables we need to closely couple is small enough and can be read explicitly from the right-hand side of \eqref{eq:CouplingGoodOnThick}.
+Note the requirement $\gamma>1$ is introduced to ensure that the amount of random variables we need to closely couple is small enough and can be read explicitly from the right-hand side of \cref{eq:CouplingGoodOnThick}.

 Ultimately, this leads to a coupled Gaussian field $\tS_g := (\tS_{n,g}(v))_{v\in\cN_n, n\in\N}$ constructed on the same tree as $(\tS_{n,a}(v))_{v\in\cN_n, n\in\N}$. \cref{Prop:HierGaussAppr} states that their associated chaos measures are mutually absolutely continuous.
 Up to and including this result, we have shown that $\mu_{\gamma, a}$ is absolutely continuous with respect to the GMC associated to the discrete, hierarchical Gaussian model $\tS$.
 The proof of \cref{Theo:Main}, given in \cref{subsec:pf-main-theorem}, follows because the construction of the hierarchical model is in a sense ``invertible'': an associated Fourier series with i.i.d.\ $\cN(0,1)$ coefficients can be constructed from $\tS_g$.